-The global economic downturn, a drop in tourists and the significant impact that has had on the arts and language study interests of the town, and the news-flow concerning Mexico’s drug-related violence have each and all served to take their toll on San Miguel’s fortunes over the last 2-3 years.
+The global economic downturn, a drop in language-study tourists (and the significant impact that has had on the arts and language study interests of the town), and the news-flow concerning Mexico’s drug-related violence have each and all served to take their toll on San Miguel’s fortunes over the last few years.

 However, all the reasons foreigners came and settled here in the first instance remain.
 This is one of Mexico’s most beautiful places; it has a near-ideal climate, it’s relatively close to Mexico City and has excellent road transport links.
-The town is served by airports in Mexico City and in Leon; both are about equidistant from the town.
-Mexico’s colonial cities are extremely safe places to visit and live in, and the current news-flow which has, in part, caused the downturn, will itself pass, and people will, again, be turning their eyes with anticipation to San Miguel de Allende.
+The town is served by airports in Mexico City (approx 3.5 hours by car), Querétaro (90 minutes by car), and in León (90 minutes by car).
+Mexico’s colonial cities are extremely safe places to visit and live in, and the adverse news-flow which has, in part, caused the downturn, will itself pass, and people will, again, be turning their eyes with anticipation to San Miguel de Allende.

-If you don’t mind a place that has a high density of foreign expatriates living there already, and if one of your requirements is to be in a community well-settled by other expats, then San Miguel de Allende must absolutely be part of your Mexico living places short-list.
+If you don’t mind a place that has a high density of foreign expatriates living there already, and if one of your requirements is to be in a community well-settled by other expats, then San Miguel de Allende should appear on your short-list of places to live in Mexico.

 San Miguel de Allende is one of the most-written about places in Mexico.
 However, no amount of words can convey the almost mystic allure this place holds with the thousands of foreigners who live here, and the hundreds of thousands of foreigners and Mexicans who enjoy returning to visit this town each year.
 Like so many places in Mexico, you have to go and experience it to better understand—moreover to experience—just how San Miguel casts its spell.